Zaid-Robo/chest-xray-pneumonia-classifier/README.md

 | Gradual unfreeze | Epoch 5 for backbone | Avoids catastrophic forgetting of pretrained features |
 | num_workers=0 | Windows compatibility | `multiprocessing` with `spawn` context causes issues on Windows |

----

-## ⚠️ Disclaimer

-This model is for educational and demonstration purposes only.
-It is not a certified medical device and must not be used for clinical diagnosis.